Sex Robot Industry [New 2024 Data]

 This is the first and most comprehensive mapping of the Sex Robot Industry.
-In this analysis we cover the newest technological advancements, the biggest and most revolutionizing companies, and present the most precise estimations of the current market size.
-The analysis covers more than 9 million data points on sales and user sentiment, as well as a targeted survey of more than 13,000 respondents.
-This is by far the largest study of sex robots in history.
+In this analysis, we cover the newest technological advancements, the biggest and most revolutionizing companies, and present the most precise estimations of the current market size.

 Key Takeaways